-Older adults everywhere say they want to maintain their independence and age in place, but it can be especially difficult in rural areas, where about 10 million people over the age of 65 live, often with little access to formal supports, health care, services, transportation, and appropriate housing.
+Older people everywhere say they want to maintain their independence and age in place, but it can be especially difficult in rural areas, where access to formal supports, health care, services, transportation, and appropriate housing can be hard to find.

 Rural Aging Resources